-I picked this one up recently from a factory in an industrial area - apparently, it had been sitting there as long as anyone could remember.
-They remember it being used at one stage to play music.
+I picked this one up from a factory in an industrial area - apparently, it had been sitting there as long as anyone can remember, and it was actually used to play music at one stage.

 PHILIPS EV4437 PA AMPLIFIER

-6 x Philips 6CM5 valves (it was missing two of them) Fixed bias
+- 6 x Philips 6CM5 valves (it was missing two of them)

 It has the standard three knobs - Mic, Pickup and tone control.
-The Mic volume has a pull switch for pass cut, which just selects between a small and larger value coupling cap.
+The Mic volume has a push/pull switch for bass cut, which just selects between a small and a larger value coupling cap.
+The tone control is a bass cut / treble cut, so something a little different there.

 What I do know is that these appeared in quite a few Australian guitar amplifiers, likely due to price and availability.
 You can still find these at very reasonable prices online.
 I'm not a fan of the cap on the top of the valve - it has over 300v on it, and it's not insulated.
 Ouch.